Training structure

 Faculty of Science

-In this course, an introduction to the topology of R^n, the basic notions of differential calculus of functions of R^n in R and in optimization will be covered.
+This course covers an introduction to the topology of R^n, the basics of differential calculus for R^n functions in R and optimization.
 Parametric curves will also be covered.

 ECTS